 EveryBlock was required to make its source code public as terms of its Knight grant.
 It released its source code in June 2009, at the end of its grant period, though the code has not been publicly updated.
 The quick acquisition by a for-profit company and the decision not to update the publicly available source code raised some questions about the appropriateness of the use of the Knight funds.

 After its acquisition by msnbc.com, EveryBlock added local discussion boards, a partnership with the community fix-it site SeeClickFix, and a mobile version, as well as a simpler programming structure to make it easier to integrate into other news sites.

-The site was considered a leading practitioner of hyperlocal news and what is sometimes called “data journalism.”
-The site was also criticized for offering data that was at times incomplete or without much context.
+The site has been considered a leading practitioner of hyperlocal news and what is sometimes called “data journalism.”
+The site has also been criticized for offering data that was at times incomplete or without much context.

 Video: A 2008 speech by Holovaty on EveryBlock and local data